 In Windows 11/10, you can use MakeWinPEMedia to create multiple partitions on a USB drive.
-Windows 10 v1703 Creators Update allows you to create multiple partitions on a USB or External drive using Diskpart & MakeWinPEMedia.
+Windows 10 v1703 Creators Update allows you to create multiple FAT32 and NTFS partitions on a USB or External drive using Diskpart & MakeWinPEMedia.
 You can create multiple partitions on a USB drive so that you can have a single USB key with a combination of FAT32 and NTFS partitions.
-You can also use Disk Management Tool or freeware Bootice to create multiple partitions on external drive.
+You can also use Disk Management Tool or freeware Bootice to create multiple partitions on an external drive.

 Use MakeWinPEMedia to create multiple partitions on a USB